Nventdata/interviewQuestions/StormFlinkPerformance/README.md

 #Overview
 This task will test several areas
 * Your ability to use Docker and set up Kafka (DevOps)
-* Your ability to learn and use Storm and Flink (Java)
+* Your ability to learn and use Storm or Flink (Java)
 * Your ability to analyze performance (Performance analysis)
 * Your ability to use a git workflow (Version Control)
 * Your ability to automate running/building (Automation)